AkashTandon167/GoAI/README.md

 # GoAI
-A competent AI for playing the game Go (also known as Igo, Baduk, and Weiqi).
+An artifical intelligence for playing the game Go (also known as Igo, Baduk, and Weiqi).